Encrypted Dynamic Control exploiting Limited Number of Multiplications and a Method using RLWE-based Cryptosystem: Customized Design for RLWE-based Cryptosystems

 After the encrypted controller output $\bar{\mathbf{u}}(k)$ is transmitted to the actuator, it is decrypted, re-scaled, and processed as

 where the elements within the $i$-th partition of $\Dec^\prime(\bar{\mathbf{u}}(k))\cdot Ls$ are summed up to be the $i$-th element of $u(k)$, as in \eqref{eq:mtxmult}.

-The following theorem is analogous to Theorem~\ref{thm} so that the performance error, in terms of the difference between the control input $u(k)$ from the encrypted controller and $u^\prime(k)$ from the original controller \eqref{eq:ctr}, is assured to be under a certain bound, which can be made arbitrarily small by adjusting the scaling parameters $L$ and $s$.
+The following theorem is analogous to Theorem~\ref{thm} so that the performance error, in terms of the difference between the control input $u(k)$ generated by the encrypted controller and $u^\prime(k)$ of the original controller \eqref{eq:ctr}, is assured to be under a certain bound, which can be made arbitrarily small by adjusting the quantization parameters $L$ and $s$.